jclev-uga/SWEEP/README.md

   -d <int>                  minimum read depth filter per genotype: default (4): 1 - 100
   -r <float>                minimum ratio of alternate allele to reference allele: default (0): 0 - 2
   -w <int>                  window size in bp: default (100) should be <= read length for optimal quality
   --no_cleanup              does not delete intermediate vcf files: default (FALSE)
+  --ultimate                performs ultimate filtering for all homozygous calls
+                            checks all reads mapped to base for any alterate allele (will take longer)
+                            REQUIRES Biopython with pysam module installed in your path!!
+  -vcf <string>             Optional use an existing vcf file as input
+  -num_genotypes <int>      if vcf file is used, enter number of genotypes

   To use this script there are certain requirements: